sanderploegsma/kubectl-snap/README.md

 Flags:
-  -F, --force              If true, do not prompt for confirmation -h, --help               help for kubectl-snap
+      --all                     If true, includes ALL Pods when snapping -F, --force                   If true, do not prompt for confirmation -h, --help                    help for kubectl-snap
-  -n, --namespace string   If present, the namespace scope for this CLI request -v, --verbose            Enable verbose output
+      --include-orphaned-pods   If true, includes orphaned Pods when snapping --include-stopped-pods    If true, includes stopped Pods when snapping -n, --namespace string        If present, the namespace scope for this CLI request -v, --verbose                 Enable verbose output
       --version                 version for kubectl-snap
 ```